This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 It’s very important to note here that you can make incredibly delicious food with an electric smoker.

-But, when comparing an electric smoker to a charcoal smoker or a pellet grill, the food off of the latter two is going to be more flavorful and will taste better.
+But, when comparing an electric smoker to a charcoal smoker or a pellet grill, the food from the latter two is going to be more flavorful and will taste better.

 So at the end of the day, it all comes down to personal preference.
 Some people might not even notice the difference in taste.
 Some people may value their time in other ways and would prefer to set and forget their smoker instead of spending tons of time building and managing a charcoal fire.
 If you’re ok sacrificing a little bit of flavor for the conveniences that come with an electric smoker then go for it!